Custom WebAssembly runtime for embedded systems.

 uint32_t cap_mask; // Capability bitmask

-size_t memory_quota; // Per-app memory limit
+uint32_t memory_quota; // Per-app memory limit (from manifest)

-size_t memory_used; // Current usage tracking
+atomic_t memory_used; // Current usage tracking (atomic)

 } akira_managed_app_t;